NWA elementary schools participate in bike program

 BELLA VISTA, Ark.
-(KFTA) — A new program that helps kids learn bike skills was launched Wednesday morning at over 30 Northwest Arkansas schools.
+(KNWA) — A new program that helps kids learn bike skills was launched Wednesday morning at over 30 Northwest Arkansas schools.

 Called the Learn-To-Ride bike program, it is designed to supplement the physical education programs at school and teach kids that riding bikes can lead to a longer and healthier life.